 Arshjot Singh Gill- That’s patent portfolio pruning!
 Wherein, you can save the cost.

-So, keep sending your questions there through the presentation.
-I will select some of them.
-I’m not sure if we’ll have the time for getting through all of them, but I’ll select some questions and we’ll answer those after the session is over.
+Keep sending your questions there through the presentation and I will select some of them.
+However, I’m not sure if we’ll have the time for getting through all of them but I’ll select some questions and we’ll answer those after the session is over.

 Great!
 So, without wasting any time, let us start the topic.
 Arsh should present some of the fundamental, some of the primary, things about the framework and Rachita would talk about specific case studies of implementation.